confetti-framework/docs/request.md

 #### File Paths & Extensions

-The `UploadedFile` class also contains methods for accessing the file's fully-qualified path and its extension.
+The `support.File` struct also contains methods for accessing the file's fully-qualified path and its extension.
 The `extension` method will attempt to guess the file's extension based on its contents.
 This extension may be different from the extension that was supplied by the client:

-    $path = $request->photo->path();
+    name := request.File("photo").Name()
+    // photo.jpg

     $extension = $request->photo->extension();